lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-2. Set the maximum batch size to the value read directly from the model IR.
+2. The maximum batch size is set to the value read directly from the model IR file.

 ```cpp
         /** Use batch size from model **/